Min-Zhao/llm-eval-rare-disease/README.md

-# LLM Evaluation for Free-Text Rare Disease QA
+# LLM-based Evaluation for Free-Text Rare Disease QA
 Code and full prompt templates for automating LLM-based evaluation of free-text answers to rare disease patient questions.

 ## Overview